-1. You will find links to product manufacturers at the Geocapsule Products page.
+1. You will find links to product manufacturers on the Retailers page.

 2. Choose a few small personal and metallic items of memorabilia and family significance to secure inside the time capsule.

 3. Prepare the capsule’s internal items.

 4. Prior to leaving for the journey, identify a placement site in remote and legal, public or private wilderness areas.
-(NOT nationally designated Wilderness Areas, National Parks, or other restricted areas.)
+(NOT National Wilderness Areas, National Parks, or other restricted areas.)

 Most items for your time capsule should have been enclosed in non-sealed polyethylene sleeves and inserted into the capsule.
 Take the following items:

 1. Hollow Rock or Hollow Log

-2. Your Stainless Capsule or Food Vacuum Jar depending on term of outdoor placement.
+2. Your Stainless Time Capsule or Food Vacuum Jar depending on term of outdoor placement.

-3. 1 Copy of the Retrieval Folders and Geocapsuling Data Sheet to fill in at the drop site
+3. 1 Copy of the Retrieval Folders and Data Sheet to fill in at the drop site

 4. 1 Gel Pen for writing personal notes that will be placed in the time capsule

 5. Acid-Free writing paper

 7. Topographical map of your intended hiking area if known prior to trek

 1. Walkie Talkies